nginx/unit-docs/source/configuration.rst

      argument and relying on the :ref:`listener's settings
      <configuration-listeners>` instead.

-Next, configure the app in Unit; besides :ref:`common options
+Next, configure the app in Unit; besides the :ref:`common options
 <configuration-apps-common>`, you have:

 .. list-table::